 The US LNG Market can be segmented into following categories for further analysis.

-The Cascade process typically employs three pure refrigerants, such as methane, ethylene, and propane.
-The feed stream is first cooled to about -35°C in the propane cycle, then it is cooled to about -90°C in the ethylene cycle, then finally it is liquefied to -155°C in the methane cycle.
+Typically, the Cascade method requires three pure refrigerants, such as methane, ethylene, and propane.
+The flow path is cooled to around -35°C in the propane cycle, then to about -90°C in the ethylene cycle, and ultimately to -155°C in the gas cycle.

-The evolutionary approach has benefited the industry.
-The well-established LNG technology has given the US LNG Market a better outreach towards the LNG EPC bidders to integrate a level of confidence to bid on a lump sum turnkey basis, increasing the execution certainty of the companies developing LNG plant projects.
+The industry has profited from the evolutionary strategy.
+The well-established LNG technology has improved the US LNG Market’s accessibility to LNG EPC bidders, allowing them to bid on a lump sum turnkey basis, boosting the execution certainty of the enterprises implementing LNG plant projects.

-The Alaska LNG Mega-project will be one of the world’s biggest natural gas developments.
-Located in the industrial town of Nikiski, on Alaska’s Kenai Peninsula, the project includes a full LNG liquefaction plant, a storage and shipping terminal, an 800-mile pipeline running from the North Slope to the facility and a gas treatment plant.
+The Alaska LNG Mega-project will become one of the largest natural gas ventures in the world.
+The project, which is being built near the industrial town of Nikiski on Alaska’s Kenai Peninsula, comprises a complete LNG liquefaction plant, a storage and transportation facility, an 800-mile pipeline from the North Slope to the plant, and a gas processing plant.